-- 41.-(1) A trustee in bankruptcy is entitled to receive such salary or remuneration as is determined in the following manner: - (a) by agreement between the trustee in bankruptcy and the creditors' committee, if any; - (b) where there is no agreement with the creditors' committee or where there is no such committee, by a special resolution of the creditors whose debts have been admitted for the purpose of voting and who are present (in person or by proxy) and voting at a meeting to be convened by the trustee by a notice to each creditor in accordance with subsection (2); - (c) where there is no determination in the manner mentioned in paragraph (a) or (b), by the Court. - (2) The trustee in bankruptcy must attach to every notice under subsection (1)(b) a statement of all receipts and expenditure by the trustee and the amount of remuneration sought by the trustee.
+- 41.-(1) A trustee in bankruptcy is entitled to receive such salary or remuneration as is determined in the following manner: - (a) by agreement between the trustee in bankruptcy and the creditors' committee, if any; - (b) where there is no agreement with the creditors' committee or where there is no such committee - (i) by a special resolution of the creditors whose debts have been admitted for the purpose of voting and who are present (in person or by proxy) and voting at a meeting to be convened by the trustee by a notice to each creditor in accordance with subsection (2); or - (ii) by agreement between the trustee in bankruptcy and all the creditors;

-(3) In this section, "special resolution" has the meaning given by section 273(1).
+- (c) where there is no determination in the manner mentioned in paragraph (a) or (b), by the Court. - (2) The trustee in bankruptcy must attach to every notice under subsection (1)(b) a statement of all receipts and expenditure by the trustee and the amount of remuneration sought by the trustee. - (3) In this section, "special resolution" has the meaning given by section 273(1).